The Feasibility and Inevitability of Stealth Attacks: New stealth attack algorithms

-\begin{remark}[Arbitrary sign of adversarial perturbation] \normalfont Although Problem \ref{problem:stealth_plain} does not impose any requirements on the sign of $\mathfrak{A}\left(\Phi(\bfu'),(\bfw,b)\right)$, this quantity can be made positive or negative through the choice of $D$. \end{remark}
+\begin{remark}[Arbitrary output sign and target class] \normalfont Although Problem \ref{problem:stealth_plain} does not impose any requirements on the sign of $\mathfrak{A}\left(\Phi(\bfu'),\bfw,b\right)$, this quantity can be made positive or negative through the choice of $D$.
+Note that the target class can be arbitrary too (see Remark \ref{rem:multiclass}). \end{remark}

-\begin{remark}[Precise attacks with ReLU units] \normalfont One of the original requirements for a stealth attack is to produce a response to a trigger input $\bfu'$ such that $| {F}\circ\Phi(\bfu') - {F}_a\circ \Phi(\bfu')|$ exceeds an a-priory given value $\Delta$.
-However, if the attack is implemented with a ReLU unit then one can select the values of $\bfw,b$ so that $| {F}\circ\Phi(\bfu') - {F}_a\circ \Phi(\bfu')|=\Delta$.
+\begin{remark}[Precise and zero-tolerance attacks with ReLU units] \normalfont One of the original requirements for a stealth attack is to produce a response to a trigger input $\bfu'$ such that $| {F}\circ\Phi(\bfu') - {F}_a\circ \Phi(\bfu')|$ exceeds an a-priory given value $\Delta$.
+However, if the attack is implemented with a ReLU unit then one can select the values of $\bfw,b$ so that $| {F}\circ\Phi(\bfu') - {F}_a\circ \Phi(\bfu')|$ exactly equals $\Delta$.
 Indeed for a ReLU neuron, condition (\ref{eq:adversarial_solution_parameters}) reduces to